-5. A comprehensive network of supportfunctions
+5. A comprehensive network of support functions

 Support functions provide global support to our service lines and the countries and regions.
-All eight of them - Finance, Talent, Partnership, Education & Culture, General Secretariate, Legal, M&A, CSR, D&I, and Corporate Communication- are under the sponsorship of GEB members and the leadership ofdedicated professionals.
+All eight of them - Finance, Talent, Partnership, Education & Culture, General Secretariat, Legal, M&A, CSR, D&I, and Corporate Communication- are under the sponsorship of GEB members and the leadership of dedicated professionals.
 They operate through their own communities.
 This organisation ensures coordination of member entities within the Mazars Group.
 Our integrated international structure permeates every aspect of our operations:

-- Partners and their member entities are linked by a series of agreements intended to achieve maximum consistency and standardisation within the Mazars Group; - Sectors and service lines are represented in member entities, enabling coordination of assignments and cross-border relations between countries; - Each assignment requiring an international team is managed and carried out by an integrated team sharing common standards and procedures. - Each global or international assignment is managed and carried out by an integrated team and coordinated by an engagement partner in charge who takes final responsibility for reporting to clients; - Partners and the national member entities in which they work are linked by a series of agreements intended to achieve maximum consistency within the Group.
+- partners and their member entities are linked by a series of agreements intended to achieve maximum consistency and standardisation within the Mazars Group; - sectors and service lines are represented in member entities, enabling coordination of assignments and cross-border relations between countries; - each assignment requiring an international team is managed and carried out by an integrated team sharing common standards and procedures; - each global or international assignment is managed and carried out by an integrated team and coordinated by an engagement partner in charge who takes final responsibility for reporting to clients; and - partners and the national member entities in which they work are linked by a series of agreements intended to achieve maximum consistency within the Group.
 They all report to the elected representatives of the Group.